JAS0N-SMITH/publication-presentation-request-dotnet/README.md

 Builds the frontend and deploys it to Azure Static Web Apps using the Azure/static-web-apps-deploy action.

 _Note: Make sure to add the required secrets (AZURE_CREDENTIALS and AZURE_STATIC_WEB_APPS_API_TOKEN) to your GitHub repository settings for the deployment steps to work._

+## Using the Makefile

+To simplify running the application and tests, a `Makefile` has been added to the project.
+You can use the following commands:

+- `make start-backend`: Starts the backend application.
+- `make start-frontend`: Starts the frontend application.
+- `make test-backend`: Runs the backend tests.
+- `make test-frontend`: Runs the frontend tests.
+- `make test-all`: Runs both backend and frontend tests sequentially.
+- `make run-all`: Runs both backend and frontend applications sequentially.
+- `make test-and-run-all`: Runs both backend and frontend tests and applications sequentially.

+This provides a convenient way to manage the project without needing to remember long commands.